 With the increase in multiple offers, contingencies have been on the decline.
 If the sellers accept an appraisal, financing or home inspection contingency, fulfill them.
-If they go smoothly, you’ll head to closing.
+If it goes smoothly, you head to closing.

 Execute the final reviews.

-Before closing, you do a final walk through to see if the property is still in good shape.
+Before closing, you do a final walk-through to see if the property is still in good shape.
 You will also review the CD (the closing document) 3 days before closing to make sure all your fees are correct.
-If everything is in order, you sign the closing documents at the closing table.
+If everything is in order, you sign the documents at the closing table.

 Complete the documents.

-Once all the documents are signed, you’re a proud homeowner.
+Once all the documents are signed, you’re a homeowner!
 Congratulations!

-The entire process making an offer; its acceptance, ratification, expiration of any contingencies to closing usually takes 30-45 days.
+The entire process: making an offer; its acceptance, ratification, expiration of any contingencies to closing usually takes 25-45 days.
 The days till closing starts the day you submit the offer to the listing agent.
-The closing date is usually 30-45 days from the date the contract is written.
+The new norm for closing is 25 days in competitive situations.
+If it’s not competitive, expect closing in 30-45 days.

 An earnest money deposit (EMD) is the deposit that the brokerage or title company holds in an escrow account.
 It goes towards your closing costs.
 The earnest money deposit is usually 3-5% of the offer price.
 It’s not deposited into the escrow account until the contract is ratified.
 If the contract is not ratified, the EMD monies are returned to you.

 Closing costs in DC run about 3% of the purchase price.
-The two biggest costs covered by the 3% is the title insurance and the recordation tax that goes to DC Gov. This tax is 1.45% of the purchase price over 400K and 1.1% of the purchase price under 400K.
-For 2017, DC passed a first time home buyers tax break and the recordation fee is .0725% on all properties.
+The two biggest costs covered by the 3% are the title insurance and the recordation tax that goes to DC Gov. This tax is 1.45% of the purchase price over 400K and 1.1% of the purchase price under 400K.
+Until October 2018, DC passed a first-time homebuyers tax break and the recordation fee is .0725% if you qualify for the program.